Redspotted hawkfish: Description

 The redspotted hawkfish has an oval, moderately compressed body with a short, sharp snout and a fringe of cirri on the posterior margin of the anterior nostril.
 It has a moderately large mouth which has a row of small canine-like teeth on the outside of the jaws and a band of simple teeth inside the outer row.
 It has teeth on the middle and sides of the roof of the mouth.
 The gill cover has a pair of flattened spines and the preoperculum has fine serrations.
 The dorsal fin is continuous with a small incision between the spiny part and the soft rayed part.
 The dorsal fin has 10 spines and 11 soft rays while the anal fin has 3 spines and 8 soft rays.
 The membranes between the dorsal fin spines are deeply notched and each spine has a tuft of cirri at its tip.
 The caudal fin is truncate.
 There are 5-7 robust rays at the lower part of the pectoral fin which have the membranes between them deeply incised, these are notably lengthier than other pectoral fin rays.
 The pelvic fin has a single spine and 5 soft rays and has its origin to the rear of the base of the pectoral fin.
 This species attains a maximum standard length of 9.5 cm.
 The Redspotted Hawkfish has an overall whitish background colour with several brownish vertical bands on the back and flanks, a dark brown caudal peduncle and numerous red spots on the head and adjacent part of the body.

 Distribution and habitat

 The redspotted hawkfish is found in the western Atlantic Ocean at depths shallower than 46 m.
 It is common in rocky areas and where there is rubble, and frequently occupies crevices and small caves.
 Its habitat includes Bermuda and the Bahamas, the Florida Keys, Cedar Key off of Florida, the Flower Garden Banks and surrounding area in the Gulf of Mexico; the area ranging from Tuxpan, Mexico along the northern coast of the Yucatan Peninsula to northwestern Cuba.
 It also occurs throughout the Caribbean including the Isla de Aves.
-To the south it is found along the South American coast as far as Rio de Janeiro, Brazil, as well as at Trinidade Island.
+To the south it is found along the South American coast as far as Rio de Janeiro, Brazil, as well as at Trindade Island.